dgparent/Second-Brain-Foundation/docs/05-research/ANALYSIS-EXECUTIVE-SUMMARY.md

 #### 5. MDX-Editor ✅ **100% LIBRARY USE**
 **What Was Used:**
 - Complete markdown editor → Direct dependency via npm
-- Plugin system → For future extensions
+- module system → For future extensions

 **What Was NOT Used:** N/A (using library directly)